gwdistsys18/dist-sys-practice/README.md

 If a container runs a network service such as NGINX, the this service can be reached from outside by port mapping.
 A specific port can be assigned to the container’s service port.
 For instance, `-p 8080:80` assign all traffic to port 8080 on host OS to container’s 80 port.

-### Intermediate Level -  Lab: Swarm Mode Introduction for IT Pros
+### Intermediate Level - Swarm Mode Introduction for IT Pros

 Swarm mode is for natively managing a cluster of Docker Engines.
 When trying to set up da cluster via Docker, then this is the best (and official) tool to manager these containers.

 ## Area 2
 > Include notes here about each of the links